Cyborg-Ved/NewInDocker1.13/README.md

 ```
 Take old version compose file and change in to version 2 to 3 in `docker-compose.yml`.

-we have to take https://github.com/cloudyuga/rsvpapp.git
+We have to take https://github.com/cloudyuga/rsvpapp.git

 Clone a repository from github
 ```